Kava-Labs/kava-devnet/blockchain/README.md

 ## Run (in separate windows)

     usdxd start
     client

-Send a xrp tx to the multisig using `node xrpPayToMultisig.js` in examples.
+Send a xrp tx to the multisig using `node xrpPayToMultisig.js` in `examples/js`.
+You will see the client process the transaction and sumbit it to the blockchain.

 Check account balance using `usdxcli query account usdx1cwd9fxrxvz5yq5qdrtscvmc4h0l7mqu9hldkfa` Querying won't work until there is at least one tx sent to that address.